Financial Aid

 • Your parent's Social Security number and birth date

-• If parent's are divorced, the date of the divorce.
+• If parents are divorced, the date of the divorce.

 • Bank Statements for checking and savings